khanhnamle1994/technical-interview-prep/README.md

 ![array](https://github.com/khanhnamle1994/technical-interview-prep/blob/master/assets/array.png)

-Each data element is assigned a positive numerical value called the **Index**, which corresponds to the position of that item in the array.
+Each data element is assigned a positive numerical value called the ≈Index**, which corresponds to the position of that item in the array.
 The majority of languages define the starting index of the array as 0.

 Basic Operations on Arrays:
 * Insert — Inserts an element at given index